MCarbono/ccca/README.md

 #### Specific integration tests

-The checkout microservice has a specific switch test cases.
+The checkout microservice has a specific suite test cases.
 To run it, you will need to have all the microservices [up](#Run-server) and the [infrastructure](#Infrastructure).
 It will do an integration test by the checkout's microservice api.
 Use one of the commands below inside the checkout microservice folder.

 ```bash